Image Map Skip to Main Content

 • How do I search by specific jurisdictions?
 Select the "Case law" option and do a keyword search over all jurisdictions.
 Then, click the "Select courts" link in the left sidebar on the search results page.
 Tip: To quickly search a frequently used selection of courts, bookmark a search results page with the desired selection.

-• (Note: if you are using the regular Google to search for 'non-scholarly but reliable' sources, please remember that the first several links are usually 'sponsored links', meaning that someone is wanting to sell you something and paid for that link to be there.
-Sponsored links are rarely considered reliable sources.)
+• (Note: if you are using the regular Google to search for 'non-scholarly but reliable' sources, please remember that the first several links are usually 'sponsored links' - someone wants to sell you something and they paid for that link to be there.
+Sponsored links are rarely considered reliable sources.
+Google is also including 'AI'-generated responses in its search results, so expect to encounter some nonsense.
+Additionally, the 'sponsored links' often include 'essay-writing companies' - do not click on those links, using anything from there is either a violation of the RTC Honor Code, or close enough to being a violation that you should not touch it.)

 *** Do you have questions or confusions about anything on this page, in this LibGuide, or anything else?
 You can Ask Us Questions! ***